c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 Remember executed commands can be a bored task, mainly in current days there are so many tools and differents stack technologies, each one their your specific commands lines programs.
 For help in this, the shells like Zsh, Fish, and Bash implements a widget for interactive commands history searching.

 In Zsh is implemented _reverse-i-search_ widget by default, called by `CTRL` + `R`.
 The default implementation is good, but the commands are showed limited by one result.
 You need to press `CTRL` + `R` again to see next results.
-This behavior can be a problem if you need to remember commands executed many times with differents arguments.
+This behavior can be a problem if you need to remember commands many times executed with differents arguments.

 I searched by alternatives to better my experience over _reverse-i-search_ widget.
 I checked Fish implementation to get insights.
 The Fish launchs a menu with a list of the commands filtered by terms as you type.
 It was a good insight for me and I used it as my mainline for my Zsh customization.

 After a few days of research, I found an amazing project: [fzf — command-line fuzzy finder](https://github.com/junegunn/fzf).
-It is a cross-platform command-line written in Go for interactive searching.
+It is a cross-platform Fuzzy Finder command-line written in Go.A Fuzzy Finder is a search tool that allows users to quickly and flexibly find files, directories, or other elements, even when they don't remember the precise names.
+It employs fuzzy matching to find results based on partial words, erratic characters, or typographical errors.
 Imagine you have a large list of items (like files, text lines, command history) and you need to find something within them quickly. fzf filters the list of items as you type.
 This makes your searching much more efficient, avoiding `$ | grep` execution.
-In addition, fzf has additional resources like integration with other commands and predefined shells widgets like search files, directories, and the __main interest point of this blog post: a widget dedicated to search history commands.__
+In addition, fzf can receive output of the other commands for searching, and some predefined shells widgets to search files, directories, and __search history commands__.

-The next section will explain how to configure these widget in the Zsh.
+The next section will explain how to configure these widgets in Zsh.

 > <i class="fa-solid fa-circle-info"></i> There are widgets available for Fish, Bash, Zsh.
-You can check the implementations in the following directory in the GitHub project [github.com/junegunn/fzf/shell](https://github.com/junegunn/fzf/tree/master/shell)
+You can check the available implementations in [github.com/junegunn/fzf/shell](https://github.com/junegunn/fzf/tree/master/shell)

 ## How to Configure fzf Widgets in Zsh

 The first step is to install fzf.
-There are some distinct ways to install it described in the [fzf — installation section](https://github.com/junegunn/fzf/tree/master?tab=readme-ov-file#installation).
+There are some distinct ways to install it described in [fzf — installation section](https://github.com/junegunn/fzf/tree/master?tab=readme-ov-file#installation).
 Depending on the package manager on your workstation, the version available can be older.
 Thus, I will download and install the latest version available in GitHub Releases section.

 ```bash
 # download the latest version (in a moment of the blog publish date, the latest version is 0.50.0)